-By Rae Story, survivor of prostitution
+By Alice Glass, survivor of prostitution

 The curtains had been drawn for most of several month.
 The dishes – painted with old grease and piled up – were modestly half covered with a small towel.
 The bin bag bulged in the corner with a gut full of a quarter eaten pizzas and picked at tubs of stir fried vegetables.
 Food ordered due to a perfunctory sense of having to get on with daily rituals.

 I locked everybody out, slowly, over time.
 By the end, my only daily visitor was the post man, who I imagined trying to peer at me through the slot in my door, as he slipped angry, red topped bills on to my welcome mat.

 Every once in a while I would turn on my phone and the little messages would buzz through like a petulant alarm clock.
 Hay sexy.
 Do you see new guys?
 You free?
 You got that red negligee from your photos?
 You do look sexy in your photos.
 The wife is going to a have a manicure, I can slip out.
 You free?
 Babe…?
 Delete, delete, delete.

 But I needed the money, the rent hadn’t been paid.
 But whenever I did let one of them in – with their little leather wallets, and their muddy shoes, and their seasoned demands – when they grabbed at me or shoved their salty tongues down my gullet, I’d feel that surge of nausea.
 That trickle of bile and spit bubbling up through my throat.
 My gut clenching and contracting in anguished spirit; as if it knew way before I did, that I needed to get away.